You’ve heard of digital marketing consulting.

 - Analyzing characteristics – personality, lifestyle, values

-Based on who the consultant determines the target is, they can conduct subsequent research into the channels most used by that audience and demographic, and determine which content resonates most with them.
+Based on who the target is, they can conduct subsequent research into the channels most used by that audience and demographic, and determine which content resonates most with them.

-After the particular digital marketing consultant has determined the best channels to use, they then have to look at it in terms of budget.
+After it has been determined what the best channel is to use, they then have to look at it in terms of budget.

 For example, if the target audience is mainly B2B professionals, they’ll likely consider LinkedIn as an appropriate channel.